Skip to content

 1. Install Ollama (curl -fsSL https://ollama.com/install.sh | sh) and run a small model (ollama run llama3.2).

-2. Test it against your actual workload — not benchmarks, your real prompts.
+2. Test it against your actual workload, meaning your real prompts rather than benchmarks.

 3. Compare output quality honestly against the cloud model you are considering replacing.